dvaumoron/partrenderer/README.md

 ## Getting started

-In order to use PartRenderer in your project Cornucopia (with the go langage already installed), you can use the command :
+In order to use PartRenderer in your project (with the go langage already installed), you can use the command :

-    go install github.com/dvaumoron/partrenderer@latest
+    go get github.com/dvaumoron/partrenderer@latest

 Then you can import it :